 advantageous to a plant than the fusion of gametes which are both produced by the same individual.
 In the same way certain advantages are secured by the process of crosspollination or the application of the pollen of one flower to the stigma of a different one of the same species.
-In the case of flowering plants or any others which are heterosporous, self-fertilisation is of course in the strictest sense impossible, as the male and female cells which fuse together are necessarily borne upon gametophytes which originate from different spores and cannot thus be derived immediately from the same individual.
-Self-pollination, or the transference of pollen from the stamens to the stigma of the same flower, is however possible, and in many cases occurs in the ordinary course of events.
+In the case of flowering plants or any others which are heterosporous, self-fertilisation in the strict sense is of course impossible, as the male and female cells which fuse together are necessarily borne upon gametophytes which originate from different spores and cannot thus be derived immediately from the same individual.
+Self-pollination, or the transference of pollen from the stamens to the stigma of the same flower, is, however, possible, and in many cases occurs in the ordinary course of events.
 Cross-pollination, or the bringing together of spores from different flowers of the same species, has been found to yield more and better seeds than self-pollination.

-Very many mechanisms have been developed in different plants to secure this end.
+Very many mechanisms have been developed in different plants to secure this end, which are seen to the greatest advantage in the highly developed flowers of the Angiosperms.
 Pollen may be carried from flower to flower by wind or water, or by the agency of insects or other animals.
-From this point of view flowers have been classed as anemophilous, or wind-pollinated, hydrophilous, or water-pollinated, entomophilous, or insectpollinated, and zoophilous, or pollinated by other animals.
+From this point of view flowers have been classed as anemophilous, or wind-pollinated, hydrophilous, or waterpollinated, entomophilous, or insect-pollinated, and zoophilous, or pollinated by other animals.